Fibroid

 Hysteroscopy literally means looking into the uterus.
 The gynecologist inserts a thin tube with a camera into the vagina and slides it into the uterus.
 This can be painful, because the uterus reacts to it.
 Through this tube, the gynecologist brings water into the uterus so it expands a little.
 Now the gynecologist can see the inside of the uterus.
 The gynecologist can see if there is a fibroid in the uterus or protrudes into the uterine cavity.

-The gynecologist has an MRI scan made if an internal ultrasound is not sufficient to assess the size and location of the fibroid.
-The gynecologist can also have an MRI-scan made if he/she is in doubt whether it is a fibroid.
+The gynecologist has an MRI scan made if an internal ultrasound is not sufficient to assess the size and location of the uterine fibroid.
+The gynecologist can also have an MRI-scan made if he/she is in doubt whether it is a uterine fibroid.

 Treatments